Renew your Canadian Dental Care Plan coverage

 - a statement that the documents are being submitted for the CDCP

-- your delegate’s phone number and
+- your delegate's phone number, and

-Province or region | Mailing address |
+Mailing addresses by region Province or region Mailing address Atlantic Canada Service Canada

 If you or your delegate brings the documents to a Service Canada office in person, please provide: